AICONSlab/MIRACL/docs/tutorials/sherlock/sherlock.md

     $ singularity build miracl_latest.sif docker://mgoubran/miracl:latest

-### Running MIRACL in an interactive session
-For quick jobs that don't require much resources

-#### Copy your data to Sherlock
+### Copying your data to Sherlock
 For example a folder called `input_clar` with tiff files for registration to Allen atlas:
 (replace username with your sherlock username)

     $ scp -r input_clar sherlock.stanford.edu:/scratch/users/username/clarity_registration/.

+### Running MIRACL in an interactive session
+For quick jobs that don't require much resources

 Login to Sherlock